Research Committee

 Sule Yavuz is a rheumatologist with a deep understanding of Systemic Lupus Erythematosus (SLE) and Systemic Sclerosis.
 Her expertise extends across patient care, translational research in B cell biology and the type I interferon pathway, and late-stage drug development.

-Sule is the Global Clinical Program Lead at AstraZeneca, where she oversees the CLE and other LCM indications.
+Sule is the Global Program Clinical Lead at AstraZeneca, where she oversees the CLE and other LCM indications.
 Previously, she worked at Takeda, leading the clinical development of inflammation pipeline assets in SLE and Phase 3 ITP.

 She earned her medical degree from Istanbul University.
 Following her rheumatology fellowship training at UT Southwestern in Dallas, she pursued postdoctoral research at the Autoimmunity Branch of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).
 Prior to joining the pharmaceutical industry, Sule was an academic rheumatologist at University of Uppsala with a research focus in SLE, participating in multi-center clinical studies.